IL ROVESCIO DELLA MEDAGLIA

 -a third one, the rarest of them all, has a picture reproducing the medallion that can be seen through the hole.

-This LP was reissued for the first time on vinyl by BMG in 2008, in a limited pressing having the same cover as the original and a reproduction of the medallion, this time in silver/grey metal rather than in bronze colour.
+This LP was reissued for the first time on vinyl by BMG in 2008, in a limited pressing having the same cover as the original and a reproduction of the medallion, this time in silver/grey metal.
+Later reissues only had the medallion printed on the cover.

 Contaminazione and Contamination have